Ron Stone (American football)

-Ron Christopher Stone (born July 20, 1971) is a former American football offensive lineman in the National Football League (NFL) for the Dallas Cowboys, New York Giants, San Francisco 49ers and Oakland Raiders.
-He played college football at Boston College.
+Ron Christopher Stone (born July 20, 1971) is an American former professional football player who was a guard in the National Football League (NFL) for the Dallas Cowboys, New York Giants, San Francisco 49ers and Oakland Raiders.
+He played college football for the Boston College Eagles.

-Early years
+Early life

-Stone attended West Roxbury High School and did not play football until his junior year.
-He was a team captain and blocked 3 punts as a senior.
+Stone is from Boston.
+He attended West Roxbury High School and did not play football until his junior year.
+He was a team captain and blocked three punts as a senior.
 He also played basketball as a senior.

-He accepted a football scholarship from Boston College, to play under head coach Jack Bicknell.
-He was suspended because of academic reasons and didn't see the field until 1990, appearing in 8 games at defensive tackle with 19 tackles, despite missing that last 3 contests due to a fractured right ring finger.
+He accepted a football scholarship from Boston College in Chestnut Hill, Massachusetts, to play under head coach Jack Bicknell.
+He was suspended because of academic reasons and did not play again until 1990, appearing in eight games at defensive tackle with 19 tackles, despite missing the last three games due to a fractured right ring finger.